buzzit-jimmytse/mnemonics/README.md

 This repository contains the PyTorch implementation for [CVPR 2020](http://cvpr2020.thecvf.com/) Paper "[Mnemonics Training: Multi-Class Incremental Learning without Forgetting](https://arxiv.org/pdf/2002.10211.pdf)" by [Yaoyao Liu](https://yyliu.net/), [Yuting Su](https://www.iti-tju.org/#/people/suyutingEnglish), [An-An Liu](https://www.iti-tju.org/#/people/liuananEnglish), [Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/people/bernt-schiele/), and [Qianru Sun](https://qianrusun1015.github.io).

+This is a preliminary released version.
+Welcome to report issues and bugs for this repository.
 If you have any questions on this repository or the related paper, feel free to [create an issue](https://github.com/yaoyao-liu/mnemonics/issues/new) or send me an email.
 <br>
 Email address: yaoyao.liu (at) mpi-inf.mpg.de